junxit/us-congress-bills-110/metadata.md

 - 2007-01-30 — Introduced in House
 - 2007-01-30 — Introduced in House
 - 2007-01-30 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-01-31 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-03-01 — Committee Consideration and Mark-up Session Held.
+- 2007-03-01 — Ordered to be Reported by Voice Vote.
+- 2007-03-01 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2007-07-11 — Placed on the House Calendar, Calendar No. 86.
+- 2007-07-11 — Reported by the Committee on Transportation.
+H. Rept.
+110-230.
+- 2007-07-11 — Reported by the Committee on Transportation.
+H. Rept.
+110-230.